-The AASHTO National Transportation Product Evaluation Program (NTPEP) is a partnership between public agencies and private sector manufacturers.
+The AASHTO Product Evaluation & Audit Solutions (formerly NTPEP) is a partnership between public agencies and private-sector manufacturers.
 Its primary service is single-source testing of products manufactured to AASHTO standards and commonly used by state DOTs.
-The ADOT PEP supervisor and other key ADOT staff are members of NTPEP and its various technical committees.
+The ADOT PEP Coordinator and other key ADOT staff are members of the AASHTO Product Evaluation & Audit Solutions group and its various technical committees.